Our mission here on The Niche is primarily educational.

 While The Niche’s mission is to educate, the standard unproven stem cell clinic mission is kind of the opposite: to profit from patients by encouraging them to take risks on their health, most often without good science to back it up.

 Our blog also serves to fact check key claims related to stem cells, whether they are made by clinics, in research papers that may contain hype, or in statements by scientists or physicians to the media.

 He also gave a TED talk on CRISPR gene-editing use in humans including potentially for designer babies.
-It has been viewed more than 1.5 million times as of late 2020.
+It has been viewed more than 1.5 million times as of early 2021.